geoffgould.net

 (Remember that I do not believe in providing storyline spoilers myself [such generally currently and/or eventually being readily available Elsewhere notwithstanding], in my report/s I only convey indications of where I can be seen.)

 Actors on set for the day would include Aubrey Plaza and Johnny Simmons, as well as D'arcy Carden and Avengers movie franchise series actor Clark Gregg.
 As previously indicated, with my being a Movie Goer, and the location... the scene/s which were shot this date were set in the theatre.
-In the auditorium it is possible I could be visible, but my most probable visibility would be as Aubrey Plaza and Johnny Simmons meet up for their date in the lobby at the concession stand.
-Considering what munchies to obtain, I stand directly behind them, along with a woman with whom I'd been paired.
+In the auditorium it is possible I could be visible, but my most probable visibility would be as Aubrey Plaza and Johnny Simmons meet up in the lobby at the concession stand.
+As I consider what munchies to obtain, I stand directly behind them, along with a woman with whom I'd been paired.

 The day ran by surprisingly fast, our being wrapping at 10pm (what with the half hour lunch), giving us 3.5 hours overtime.